ciencialatitud0/EPIC_1/Introduction/README.md

 ## How to install Anaconda?
 Download Anaconda from this website: https://www.anaconda.com/products/individual.
 Choose the package version that best suits the operating system (OS) of your laptop.

-## How do I test and use Anaconda?

 ### On Linux and MacOSX:
 For testing and customising your installation on Linux/MaxOSX laptops/PCs, follow these instructions: